 She recently served in an advisory capacity to the Plough Foundation, helping to implement a pilot program focused on Aging in Place for the City of Memphis.
 Additionally, Leslie hold the position of Treasurer on the Board of Habitat for Humanity of Greater Memphis.
 She holds the position of the Vice Chair of the newly formed ASID Advocate by Design (AxD) Council which advocates and educates regarding the effects of constructed environments on life, health, safety, and welfare of all members of the general public.
 Additionally, as a member of the International Codes Council (ICC) she is involved in all manners of accessibility issues and the codes that affect them.

 Leslie is the recipient of many design awards both statewide and national.
 These include the Showplace Cabinetry award for a Universal Design bathroom, several ASID TN Gold, Silver, and Best in Show awards for Accessible and Specialty Designs, and the NHBA “Homes for Life” award for an Accessible/Universal Design kitchen.
 Additionally, she was the recipient of the 2006 Kenneth C Kimbrough Award of Excellence by the Tennessee Chapter of ASID, and the chapter’s 2005 Designer of the Year.

 In addition to presenting continuing education programs to other professionals, writing articles for different publications, and giving lectures to various groups throughout the nation, Leslie has been interviewed on TV, radio, in local and national newspapers, magazines, and on the web.
-Her work has been featured in the books, Spectacular Homes of Tennessee, and Gracious Living.
+Her work has been featured in the books, Spectacular Homes of Tennessee, Gracious Living, and Independent for Life.